 Note: Students who choose the CareerLink pathway in Year 11 must study the Career and Enterprise General course.
-Collaboration, workplace skills and teamwork skills learned in Career and Enterprise will be valuable to all students in CareerLink in Year 11.
-The off-campus training and work placements undertaken in the CareerLink Programme will be reviewed and discussed in the Career and Enterprise class.
+Collaboration, workplace skills and teamwork skills learned in Career and Enterprise will be valuable to all students studying a VET course in Year 11.
+The off-campus training and work placements undertaken in the VET and/or CareerLink Programme will be reviewed and discussed in the Career and Enterprise class.